deftjs/DeftJS/README.md

 	},

 	config: {
-		manager: null
+		store: null
 	},

 	constructor: function( config ) {
 		this.initConfig( config );

-		// this.getManager() will return the injected value.
+		// this.getStore() will return the injected value.

 		return this.callParent( arguments )
 	}